-- G. Bypass of Treatment Facilities. - 1.
-Bypass Not Exceeding Limitations.
+G. Bypass of Treatment Facilities.

+1. Bypass not exceeding limitations.
 The permittee may allow any bypass to occur which does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
-These bypasses are not subject to 2. and 3. of this section. - 2.
-Prohibition of Bypass. - a.
-Bypass is prohibited, and the Director may take enforcement action against a permittee for bypass, unless: - (1) Bypass was unavoidable to prevent loss of human life, personal injury, or severe property damage; - (2) There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+These bypasses are not subject to 2, and 3, of this section.

+2. Prohibition of Bypass.

+- a.
+Bypass is prohibited, and the Executive Secretary may take enforcement action against a permittee for bypass, unless: - (1) Bypass was unavoidable to prevent loss of human life, personal injury, or severe property damage; - (2) There were no feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
 This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance, and - (3) The permittee submitted notices as required under section G.3. - b.
-The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed in sections G.2a.
+The executive Secretary may approve an anticipated bypass, after considering its adverse effects, if the Executive Secretary determines that it will meet the three conditions listed in sections G.2a.
 (1), (2) and (3).